 TOEFL Paper (PBT) 550 TOEFL Internet (iBT) 79 IELTS 6.5

 - Three letters of recommendation

 Qualified applicants will be accepted into the program only after the graduate student has been accepted by a major professor.
-Potential applicants are encouraged to research the Veterinary Preventive Medicine faculty and contact those with similar research interest prior to submitting an application.
+Potential applicants are encouraged to research the VDPAM faculty and contact those with similar research interest prior to submitting an application.